-A heat pump is a unique way to use renewable energy to heat water without the use of solar panels.
+A heat pump for hot water is a unique way to use renewable energy to heat your water supply without the use of solar panels.

 Heat pumps can save you thousands on your hot water bills, as they use approximately one-third the energy of an electric water heater.

-We usually associate solar hot water with panels and a collector tank installed on a roof.
-Heat pumps use different technology to a solar hot water system.
+We usually associate water heated by solar energy with panels and a collector tank installed on a roof.
+Heat pumps for hot water use a different technology from a regular solar system.

 How does a heat pump work?

-A heat pump is similar technology to a reverse Cycle Air Conditioner.
+A heat pump for hot water uses similar technology to a reverse Cycle Air Conditioner.
 It transfers the heat in the air to the water stored inside the heater through a heat exchange system.
-In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions.
-As low as 3 degrees Celsius.
+In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions – as low as 3 degrees Celsius.
 So it will still be generating hot water for you during winter nights.
-How is that possible?

 Temperatures that feel very cold to us are still more than enough to make the refrigerant “boil”.
-The air that has been drawn into the system is far warmer than the refrigerant.
+The air that has been drawn into the heat pump hot water system is far warmer than the refrigerant.
 This turns the refrigerant from a liquid into a gas inside the heat pump’s piping.
 A compressor then pumps the gas through a small valve.
 This valve compresses it and as a result of the process generates a great deal of heat.
 A heat exchanger transfers the heat from the gas pipes to a tank where water is stored.
 The temperature of the refrigerant has now dropped as the heat has been drawn away.
 So it returns to a liquid state and the heat pump cycle begins again.

 Benefits of a heat pump

 - Massive savings in hot water related expenses over the long term.

 - A heat pump is effective even in low temperatures.
 In extreme cold, an electric assist is activated.
-This ensures the water stays at the right temperature.
+This ensures the water stays at optimal temperatures.